 PM from tyre wear

 Tyre wear material is emitted across the whole size range for airborne particles.
 Camatini et al. (2001) collected debris from the road of a tyre proving ground.
-They found tyre debris particles up to a few hundred micrometers in size.
+They found tyre debris particles up to a few hundred micrometres in size.
 Such particles are not airborne and are of limited interest to air pollution, but they contribute the largest fraction by weight of total tyre wear.
 Although the samples were collected in the environment of a proving ground, where tyre wear may be extreme, similar observations were also made by Smolders and Degryse (2002), who found that roadside tyre debris < 100 mm had a mean diameter of 65 mm for cars and 80 mm for trucks.

 Significant research in the area of airborne particle size definition was conducted in the 1970s.
-Cadle and Williams (1978) reported a tyre wear particle size distribution in the range 0.01–30 mm.
-Other studies have indicated two separate size modes: one consisting of particles below 1 mm, the other consisting of coarse particles above 7 mm (Cardina, 1974; Dannis, 1974; Pierson and Brachaczek, 1974; Cadle and Williams, 1978).
+Cadle and Williams (1978) reported a tyre wear particle size distribution in the range of 0.01–30 mm.
+Other studies have indicated two separate size modes: one consisting of particles below 1 mm, and the other consisting of coarse particles above 7 mm (Cardina, 1974; Dannis, 1974; Pierson and Brachaczek, 1974; Cadle and Williams, 1978).
 This observation has also been confirmed by Fauser (1999).
 A plausible mechanism for the distinction is the volatilisation and subsequent condensation of material in the ultra-fine particle mode, and normal wear for larger sizes (Cadle et al. 1978).
 However, this is by no means verified as yet.

 The observed mass-weighted size distribution has varied in different studies, and it is not straightforward to draw firm general conclusions.
 Early studies indicated a small mass fraction below around 3 mm (Pierson and Brachaczek, 1974; Cadle and Williams, 1978).
 Another study by TNO (1997) has suggested that PM10 is distributed as 70 % PM2.5, 10 % PM1 and 8 % PM0.1.
 Rauterberg-Wulff (1999) noted that tyre wear particles were only found in the coarse mode (> 2.5 mm).
 On the other hand, Fauser (1999) reported size distributions with up to 90 % of mass below 1 mm.
 Additionally, Miguel et al. (1999) identified that 50–70 % of airborne road dust may be classified as PM10.
 This provides an approximate estimate of the TSP/PM10 ratio for tyre wear.